axiaoxin/my-vimrc/readme_cn.md

 - [git-messenger.vim](https://github.com/rhysd/git-messenger.vim) Vim and Neovim plugin to reveal the commit messages under the cursor
 - [tpope/vim-fugitive](https://github.com/tpope/vim-fugitive) fugitive.vim: A Git wrapper so awesome, it should be illegal
 - [ryanoasis/vim-devicons](https://github.com/ryanoasis/vim-devicons) Adds file type icons to Vim plugins such as: NERDTree, vim-airline, CtrlP, unite, Denite, lightline, vim-startify and many more
+- [xavierchow/vim-sequence-diagram](https://github.com/xavierchow/vim-sequence-diagram) A Vim plugin for previewing sequence diagram in a browser

 ## 自定义按键映射